 ECCP & SCN allows Wisconsin students to take one or more courses for both high school and college credit.
 ECCP works with the University of Wisconsin System schools and SCN works with Wisconsin Technical Colleges.
 These courses are taught by college professors and contain college-level work.
 Wonewoc-Center has no control over assignments, tests, or grading.
 Each UW credit is worth 0.25 Wonewoc-Center credit and will be determined at the time of enrollment.
 Wonewoc-Center will not receive progress grades and will only receive a grade once the course is complete.
-Grade are earned through the college awarding credit and are transferred to Skyward by your school counselor.
-Students will work closely with Mrs. Savage to select courses, fill out paperwork and applications, and enroll in courses.
-Applications for ECCP and SCN are due to Mrs. Savage by March 1 for fall courses and October 1 for spring courses.
-School District pays for books and course credits if student passes.
-Student will need to pay if the student withdraws or fails the course.
+Grades are earned through the college awarding credit and are transferred to Skyward by your school counselor.
+Students will work closely with Mrs. Swanson to select courses, fill out paperwork and applications, and enroll in courses.
+Applications for ECCP and SCN are due Ms. Noll or Mrs. Preuss by March 1 for fall courses and October 1 for spring courses.
+The School District pays for books and course credits if a student passes.
+Students will need to pay if the student withdraws or fails the course.